crcresearch/ndcmsT3/docs/new_user/quick_start.md

     # Note that different tasks will use different input parameters.
     python pie_recipe.py ${fruits[$SGE_TASK_ID-1]}

-> [!WARNING]
+!!! warning
-> To avoid extraneous emails, please do not use email notification options (-M and -m) when submitting an array job.
+    To avoid extraneous emails, please do not use email notification options (-M and -m) when submitting an array job.

 More detailed information about job arrays is available from the manual page: